-- PhD students interested in research of nanomaterials and devices for energy and electronics applications are highly encouraged to contact Dr. Lin for possible opportunities.
-More specifically, the interested areas are: 1) laser processing of nanomaterials; 2) bio-inspired multifunctional materials and structures; 3) programmable, responsive materials.
+- PhD students interested in research of materials for energy and electronics applications are highly encouraged to contact Dr. Lin for possible opportunities.
+More specifically, the interested areas are: 1) bioelectronics; 2) 3D printing of programmable, responsive materials; 3) autonomous material discovery and development by artificial intelligence (AI).

-- Master and undergraduate students who are interested in research of the instrumentation development or the above areas are encouraged to contact Dr. Lin for potential opportunities.
+- Master and undergraduate students who are interested in research of aforementioned research areas to contact Dr. Lin for potential opportunities.

 - Visiting scholars and exchanged graduate students are welcomed to consult Dr. Lin for openings.

 - Applications with master degree are preferred, although excellent ones with B.S. are also considered.

-- Applicants with B.S. or M.S. degree majored in Applied Physics, Optics Science & Engineering, Materials Science and Engineering, Electrical Engineering, Chemical Engineering, Polymer Science and Engineering are preferred.
+- Applicants with B.S. or M.S. degree majored in Applied Physics, Chemistry, Optics Science & Engineering, Materials Science and Engineering, Electrical Engineering, Chemical Engineering, Polymer Science and Engineering are preferred.

 - TOEFL or IELTS and GRE are required.
 Minimum of TOEFL is 80 (iBT) or 550 (PBT); IELTS is 6.5.
 The GRE is 298 (Verbal plus Quantitative).
 An excellent candidate who has not taken these tests may contact Dr. Lin for other solutions.

 - Interested candidates should send a single PDF file including curriculum vitae and transcript to Dr. Lin firstname.lastname@example.org

 About MU: The University of Missouri-Columbia (MU) is the flagship campus of the University of Missouri system and was established in 1839 as the first public university west of the Mississippi River.
 MU is one of the nation’s top-tier R1 institutions by US News and a RU/VH (research university with very high research activity) by Carnegie Foundation.
 It is also a member of the Association of American Universities (AAU), composed of 62 leading research-intensive universities in the North America.
 The University of Missouri Research Reactor Center is the world’s most powerful university research reactor.
 MU is one of only six public universities in the US with medicine, veterinary medicine, and law all on one campus.